Charles J. Colden: City Council

 Colden was the first resident of the Harbor Area to serve on the Los Angeles City Council since the area was annexed to the city in 1909 through a shoestring strip that attached the district to the main part of the city some 20 miles to the north.
 He ran for the council in an at-large election in 1923, but placed 10th in a field of eighteen and only the first nine were elected.

-In 1925 a new city charter gave the district and 14 others their own representatives on the council, creating the the 15th District.
+In 1925 a new city charter gave the district and 14 others their own representatives on the council, creating the 15th District.
 He ran for this new post and edged James H. Dodson Jr. in the general election, 4,750 votes to 4,599.
 He was reelected in the May 1927 primary.
 Colden did not run in the 1929 election, noting his disappointment that the city had chosen to purchase "an airport and the classification yards at the harbor" when "These projects might have been [better] promoted by the beneficiaries and by private enterprise."

 Congress

 Colden was elected to Congress as a Democrat from California's 17th district and served from March 4, 1933, until his death in 1938.

+During the 1934 California gubernatorial election, Colden supported George Creel in the Democratic primary.
+However, after Upton Sinclair won, Colden announced his support for him as the Democratic nominee, and endorsed his "End Poverty in California" program.

-Liberty Ship
+Liberty ship

 The Charles J. Colden (hull number 2691) was one of the type EC2-S-C1 Liberty ships built by Permanente Metals Yard No. 2 in Richmond, California, for the U.S. Maritime Commission from 1941 to 1945.